Indirect object pronouns in Spanish are a little trickier than direct object pronouns.

 Finding the Indirect Object

-You can identify the indirect object by asking yourself to whom or for whom the action was done.
+You can identify the indirect object by asking yourself to whom or for whom the action is done.

 - Ella les dio el libro a sus amigos. → She gave the book to her friends.